What is one employee recognition reward that should be avoided in your workplace recognition strategy?

 4. Avoid MVP Awards

 MVP Awards have often been the cornerstone of employee recognition programs.
-Employee sentiment has drastically changed though and team members want to be recognized for their day-to-day efforts at work.
+Employee sentiment has drastically changed, though, and team members want to be recognized for their day-to-day efforts at work.
 They're not excited about potentially winning a quarterly MVP award.
 Instead of choosing only one MVP from your team, find ways to reward people consistently.
 Even if the reward is small, the power of frequent recognition will create more cultural benefit than an MVP award they may or may never win.
+This approach to internal recognition can significantly improve employee satisfaction and performance.
+Consider implementing a peer recognition program that allows colleagues to recognize each other's efforts regularly.

 Logan Mallory, Motivosity